Cayenne vs Tabasco Pepper: Powder Dose or Vinegar Sauce?

 sharp vinegary C. frutescens

-Cayenne Pepper (C. annuum) and Tabasco Pepper (C. frutescens) come from different species, giving them fundamentally different flavor profiles.
+Cayenne Pepper (Capsicum annuum) and Tabasco Pepper (Capsicum frutescens) come from different species, giving them fundamentally different flavor profiles.

-Cayenne Pepper brings neutral and peppery notes, so it fits recipes where that flavor should remain visible.
+Cayenne Pepper brings direct pepper heat with a mild earthy note; the dried powder is less aromatic than a fresh pod notes, so it fits recipes where that flavor should remain visible.
 Tabasco Pepper leans sharp and vinegary, which can change the sauce, filling, marinade, or garnish even when the heat range looks close.

 Best fit